neondatabase/website/content/docs/manage/endpoints.md

 ### Prerequisites

 A Neon API request requires an API key.
-For information about obtaining an API key, see [Create an API key](#create-an-api-key).
+For information about obtaining an API key, see [Create an API key](../../manage/#create-an-api-key).
 In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must supply when making an Neon API request.

-### Create a project with the API
+### Create an endpoint with the API

 The following Neon API method creates an endpoint.
 The Neon Free Tier permits three endpoints per account.
+The branch that you specify cannot have an existing endpoint.
+An endpoint must be associated with a branch, and a branch can have only one endpoint.
+Neon currently supports read-write endpoints only.

 ```text
 POST /endpoints